interTwin-eu/dcnios/docpage/docs/Component.md

 The component subsection is used in all Elements like Kafka, OSCAR, and the Generic one.
 A component alters the workflow's operation by employing Apache NiFi Processors.
 The Processor's name, execution time and the node on which it runs (ALL or PRIMARY) must be indicated.

-## Importance of Process Names

-To make effective adjustments, it is necessary to know the names of the Processors that comprise the ProcessGroup.
-This knowledge enables targeted changes, ensuring that the workflow operates as intended.

 ## Time Execution